zycata/BTD6Machina/README.md

 - I will UPPLOAD the mod when Im DONE TRUST...

 **Q: How does it decide what random new stuff to try?**
-- I have 800 hours in BTD6 (I need to socialize with people and touch grass) and I just let it be more prone to choose certain upgrades that are costlier when rounds are later and vice versa during early rounds,
+- I have 800 hours in BTD6  and I just let it be more prone to choose certain upgrades that are costlier when rounds are later and vice versa during early rounds,
 - this is also unsupervised type learning (IM PRETTY SURE) so like i kinda want it to randomly try shit and then learn for itself

 **Q: Will a video be made on this?**
-- yes yes yes yes im putting this to remind me to do that i have a bunch of clips in davinci and some shit shoved into a poorly made script but YES i will get onto that
+- yes yes yes yes im putting this to remind me to do that i have a bunch of clips in davinci and will hopefully finish that soon
-- unfortunately im not too familiar with davinci i used to use kapwing and some capcut but those now have an ugly watermark
+- unfortunately im not too familiar with davinci i used to use kapwing and some capcut but those now have a watermark for free use